AssadRaza10/signify/README.md

 A reproducible project for building a hand-keypoint-based Urdu Sign Language classifier.
 The repository contains code and notebooks used to extract hand landmarks with MediaPipe, augment image data, train a neural network classifier, and save model & preprocessing artifacts.

-Project created by Assadullah and Farhana Suleman at Lasbela University of Agriculture, Water and Marine Sciences.
+Project created by Assadullah, Farhana Suleman, Muhammad Asad, and Arfa Azeem at Lasbela University of Agriculture, Water and Marine Sciences.

 ## Contents